adonisjs/attachment-lite/README.md

 }
 ```

-Now you can create an attachment from the user uploaded file as follows.
+Now you can create an attachment from the user uploaded file as follows:

 ```ts
 import { Attachment } from '@ioc:Adonis/Addons/AttachmentLite'